Troubleshooting and Frequently Asked Questions#

 If you encounter out-of-memory (OOM) errors, you can adjust the following parameters:

-in your sampling parameters to include only the necessary parts.
-If you do need input logprobs for a long prompt, try reducing--mem-fraction-static
+- Another common case for OOM is requesting input logprobs for a long prompt as it requires significant memory.
+To address this, set - logprob_start_lenin your sampling parameters to include only the necessary parts.
+If you do need input logprobs for a long prompt, try reducing- --mem-fraction-static.

 CUDA Error: Illegal Memory Access Encountered#